- Extended Learning Home

 [ list all ]

-- Applicants must hold (or be eligible for) an Indiana teaching license in Special Education or General Education.
+- Hold or be eligible for an Indiana teaching license in Special Education or General Education.
+(Additional coursework may be required for those with a license in General Education.)

 Indiana State University